jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

   move(2, (foundation_1_column + f) * column_size);
   printw_pile_size(foundation(state, f));
 }
 ```

+We also display a status bar and a 'command prompt' at the bottommost lines.

-At this point of development it makes sense to also show the face-down cards, represented as (Q♦).
-I had to add the revealed flag (face up), as it's possible to have a sequence of multiple face up cards in the columns.
+At this point of development it made sense to show the rank and suit of the face-down cards (those not revealed, most of the cards in the columns), represented as (Q♦).
+I also had add the revealed flag (face up) to the `card` structure, as it's possible to have a sequence of multiple face up cards in the columns.

-So we end up with a representation such as:
+A column now looks like this:

 ```
 Column 4